 - Avoid excessive consumption of alcohol and caffeinated drinks.

-We have created free posters for healthcare settings to download.
+We have created posters for healthcare settings to order.
 Available from our Work Ready Resources Centre.

 Check your ICU and local public health team policies to ensure you adhere to infection control guidance in the COVID environment.